Super chewy and soft cookies flavored with delicious mocha and mint chocolate chip.

 The cookies are super soft.
 Soft-baked heaven – thanks to the cornstarch and all the brown sugar.
 Did you know that a higher ratio of brown sugar to white sugar in your cookie dough will lend a softer cookie?
 That’s why there is, more often than not, more brown sugar than white sugar in my cookie recipes.

 I am a firm believer in cookie dough chilling.
 This step is so important!
 Chilling the dough allows the ingredients to settle together after the mixing stage.
 Most importantly, though – cold dough results in thicker cookies.
 This cookie dough will spread too much in the oven if you bake it at room temperature.
 After you mix it up, cover the cookie dough and chill the dough for at least 1 hour.
-This cookie dough doesn’t require chilling as long as my Chewy Chocolate Chunk Cookies because the dough is slightly thicker and less “slick” thanks to the coffee granules and cocoa powder.
+This cookie dough doesn’t require chilling as long as my Chewy Chocolate Chip Cookies because the dough is slightly thicker and less “slick” thanks to the coffee granules and cocoa powder.
 After chilling, let your cookie dough sit at room temperature for 10 minutes before rolling into balls and baking.

 I like to slightly underbake my cookies for the softest texture.
 These cookies take about 11-12 minutes in the oven if you want them soft.
 If you prefer a crispier edge, try 13 minutes.
 All ovens are different though – you be the judge of when they are ready.
 The edges will be “set” but the centers will still look quite soft.
 The cookies will continue to bake on the cookie sheet when you remove it from the oven.
 I always let them rest on there for about 10 minutes before transferring to a wire rack.